tom-gora/gmenu/README.md

 ## Installation

 1. Ensure you have Go installed.
+2. Clone this repo `git clone https://github.com/tom-gora/rofiQuickColors.git && cd rofiQuickColors`
-2. Run `go build ./cmd/rofiQuickColors` to build the executable.
+3. Run `go build ./cmd/rofiQuickColors` to build the executable.
-3. Move the `rofiQuickColors` executable to a directory in your system's PATH, or to any other location you prefer, so that your picker can call it.
+4. Move the `rofiQuickColors` executable to a directory in your system's PATH, or to any other location you prefer, so that your picker can call it.

 ## Usage